haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## UI text guidelines

-This section of the _Splunk Style Guide_ contains guidelines that "provide a quick reference for anyone who writes user interface (UI) text at Splunk.
-The purpose of UI text is to help users achieve their goals by guiding them through the product interface."
+This section of the _Splunk Style Guide_ contains guidelines that "provide a quick reference for anyone who writes user interface (UI) text at Splunk."

-See the
+See below for the content I developed and reformatted on terminal punctuation in UI text.

 ### [Terminal punctuation](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/UIGuidelines#Terminal_punctuation)